-During the three months ended March 31, 2023 and 2022, the maturities and sales of our investments, net of purchases, totaled \$41.0 million and \$134.5 million, respectively, which we used to fund our operations.
+During the three months ended March 31, 2024 and 2023, the maturities and sales of our investments, net of purchases, totaled \$19.4 million and \$41.0 million, respectively, which we used to fund our operations.
+Our other investing activities were not significant for the periods presented.